kind2-mc/kind2/README.md

     ./autogen.sh

-In any case, the commands
+By default, `kind2` will be installed into `/usr/local/bin`, an operation for which you usually need to be root.
+Call

-    ./build.sh
+    ./build.sh --prefix=PATH

+to install the Kind 2 binary into `PATH/bin`.
+You can omit the option to accept the default path of `/usr/local/bin`.
+This command will configure and build ZeroMQ, CZMQ, the OCaml bindings and Kind 2.
+If it has been successful, call

     make install

-will configure and build ZeroMQ, CZMQ, the OCaml bindings and Kind 2 and install the binary `kind2` into `/usr/local/bin` provided that you have write access to that directory.
-Call `./build.sh --prefix=PATH` to install the Kind 2 binary into `PATH/bin` instead.
+to install the Kind 2 binary into the chosen location.
 If you need to pass options to the configure scripts of any of ZeroMQ, CZMQ, the OCaml bindings or Kind 2, add these to the `build.sh` call.
 Use `./configure --help` after `autogen.sh` to see all available options.

 You need a supported SMT solver, at the momemt either Z3, CVC4 or MathSat5 on your path when running `kind2`.